mrinalmishra31/Chef-At-Home/README.md

 ---

+## 📢 License

+This project is part of an academic coursework and is provided for educational reference only.

+---

 © 2025 Chef At Home.
-All rights reserved.
+All rights reserved | Created by Mrinal Mishra